Take a trip back to 1988 as we take a look at the best Sega Mega Drive emulators of all time!

 Kega Fusion is the best Sega Mega Drive emulator of all time!

 While some emulators try to draw us in by being the fastest or having the slickest interface, Kega Fusion sees game compatibility and accurate gameplay as the two most important features.

 Still, it’s pretty fast as it is, with games running at 60FPS.
 It’s perfect for glitch-free gameplay of all the best Sega Mega Drive games as well as the best Master System games and a whole host of other Sega consoles.

 Basically, it’s your one stop Sega shop!

 Unlike some of the other emulators on the internet, Kega Fusion doesn’t receive regular updates anymore.
-Still, the original build was that good that it remains one of the most dependable programs on the web in 2021.
+Still, the original build was that good that it remains one of the most dependable programs on the web today.

 If you don’t care about recording your game or speedrunning settings, then this is the program for you.
 It plays Mega Drive games perfectly; what more do you need to know?